vkinnune/roger-skyline-1/README.md

 `mkfs.ext4 -L ROOT /dev/vda2`

+We are label them so mounting is easier.

 #### Mounting

 After creating the file systems we need to mount the partition so we can chroot to them.